MediaGrubber/pop-power/index.md

 I can’t help but wonder if there’s a chance that, at least at the graduate level, labor-based contract grading (with its emphasis on quantity over quality) might undermine disciplinary legitimacy by perpetuating a culture — or, at the very least, a _perceived_ culture — of laissez-faire permissiveness.

 **2 —**
-Of course, just because work doesn’t get graded doesn’t mean we don’t get feedback, and feedback is, I’d argue — regardless of the form it takes — inherently evaluative.
+Of course, just because work doesn’t get graded doesn’t mean we don’t get extensive, ongoing feedback.
+We do.

+Feedback is, I’d argue — regardless of the form it takes — inherently evaluative.
 For example, in an early course assignment, I proposed “exceed[ing] this course’s default grade expectations [a B] by performing additional labor via the ‘going public’ option [which you’re reading now!], thereby increasing my chances of earning an A.”

 I received the following reply from the course instructor: “Excellent.
 I find this to be feasible and highly useful.
 The how of going public is less well articulated.
 What I would like to know is what platform or medium you will use to go public and if you plan to post videos, blogs, or something else.”